-As Associate Dean for Innovation, Interdisciplinary Partnerships and Community Initiatives at the Peabody Institute, Sarah Hoover has re-invigorated the institute’s historic engagement with organizations throughout Baltimore to bring music to new audiences and help students hone citizen artistry and career skills.
-She has shepherded the development of Peabody’s Breakthrough Curriculum and oversees the work of Peabody LAUNCHPad and the Office of Community Partnerships, advancing an integrated vision for career skill development, entrepreneurship and citizen artistry.
+In her previous position as Associate Dean for Innovation, Interdisciplinary Partnerships and Community Initiatives, Hoover facilitated a re-invigoration of Peabody’s historic engagement with organizations throughout Baltimore to bring music to new audiences and help students hone citizen artistry and career skills.
+She shepherded the development of Peabody’s Breakthrough Curriculum and oversaw the founding of Peabody LAUNCHPad, the Office of Community Partnerships, and the Conservatory’s Community-Based Learning program, to support the advancement of an integrated vision for career skill development, entrepreneurship, and citizen artistry.

 Music as Care: Artistry in the Hospital Environment